Rooders/MarkdownComp/ARR2025-Feb-Response.md

 **Q:** What about using DMT with a fixed number of preceding segments?

 **A:** This is an insightful suggestion.
 Following your suggestion, we implement a DMT baseline with a fixed number of context segments ($$\text{ASR-DMT}_{fix}$$).
-For a fair comparison, we set the fixed context number as $m+n$, which is the same as that used in our DoCIA.
+For a fair comparison, we used the fixed $m+n$ proceeding segment as context.
+The number of context segments is the same as that used in our DoCIA.
 The detailed experimental result is as follows:
 | **System**             | **⇒ De** |          | **⇒ It** |          | **⇒ Pt** |          | **⇒ Ru** |          | **⇒ Ro** |          | **Avg** |          |
 |------------------------|-------------|----------|-------------|----------|-------------|----------|-------------|----------|-------------|----------|-------------|----------|
 |                        | *s*-Co.   | *d*-Co.| *s*-Co.   | *d*-Co.| *s*-Co.   | *d*-Co.| *s*-Co.   | *d*-Co.| *s*-Co.   | *d*-Co.| *s*-Co.   | *d*-Co.|